How to Maintain a Healthy Inode Count

 Once you reach the maximum Inodes allocated for your hosting account, you will experience a crippling effect on it and your business including:

 - Your website will become unavailable due to not having the free Inodes required to operate normally.
-Most applications used for building websites need to create cache, log and session files.
+Most applications used for building websites need to create some cache, log and session files.
 The inability to do so will result in the application showing a default error page in order to warn you that something is out of order thus removing access to the website for your customers and visitors.

 - You will not be able to upload anything new to your website, which means no page and post updates, no new content, no growth for your website.